movestore/FilterData-bySeason/README.md

 Select or annotate records that fall within a selected time range and years.
 For example, this could be used to reduce the data to the spring migration seasons of 2013 and 2014, or to retain all records but label those occurring during this season.

 ## Documentation
 This App annotates or filters the data based on a user-defined seasonal time interval for a selection of years.
-The start and end of the season is can be defined with up to seconds precision.
+The start and end of the season can be defined with up to seconds precision.
 The user can specify one or more years to include, or (by default) include all years in the data set.

 If the data are filtered, tracks can be split by year.
 In this case, the output data set will contain new track names composed of the existing track IDs and the year of the first location of the track.